 It's not anger.
 Anger says I'm hurt by what you did.
 Contempt says you're beneath me.

 It's the eye-roll when your partner says something you've heard before.
 Sarcasm with a little too much edge.
 Explaining things to him like he's a little slow.
 But the most damaging version lives entirely in your head.
 It's the voice that says of course he did before he's even finished his sentence.
-Before you know what he did.
-You've already decided.
+Before you know what he did, you've already judged and condemned him.

-That's the version nobody talks about.
-Because it's quiet.
-And it doesn't feel like contempt.
-It just feels like being realistic.
+That's the version nobody talks about because it doesn't feel like contempt, it just feels like being realistic.

 Gottman called it "the single most destructive thing that can happen between two people."
-Not because conflict is bad — conflict is fine.
-Contempt is different.
-It means you've stopped seeing your partner as someone worth respecting.
-You're not frustrated anymore.
-You've made a verdict.
-And once that becomes the lens you're looking through, it's very hard to take back.
+Not because conflict is bad, conflict is part of life.
+Contempt is different because it means you've stopped seeing your partner as someone worth respecting.
+You've made a verdict and once that becomes the lens you're looking through, it's very hard to remove.

 The four patterns

-Gottman identified four things that predict a relationship's end and he called them the Four Horsemen after the idea of the apocalypse.
+Gottman identified four things that predict a relationship's end and he called them the Four Horsemen after the idea of an apocalypse.

 Criticism

 There's a real difference between "you forgot to call and I was worried" and "you're selfish and you never think about anyone."
-One is about what happened.
-The other is about who he is as a person.
-That distinction matters more than most people realise, especially when you're angry and both statements feel equally true.
+One is about what happened and the other is about who he is as a person.
+That distinction matters far more than you realise, especially when you're angry and both statements feel equally true.

 Defensiveness

-Counter-attacking.
-Making excuses.
-Turning it around so you're the one who got wronged.
-At that point nobody's listening; they're waiting for their turn.
+Counter-attacking, making excuses, or turning it around so you're the one who got wronged.
+At that point neither of you are listening, you're just waiting for your turn to counter.

 Stonewalling

-People mistake it for calm.
-It's not.
-It's a shutdown.
+People mistake it for calm, but it's not, it's a shutdown.
 The one-word answers, the flat face.
 Gottman's sensors showed heart rates spiking even when someone looked completely checked out.
-Their body was in fight-or-flight.
-They just stopped engaging.
-And to the person watching?
-That silence lands as: you're not even worth the effort.
+Their body was in fight-or-flight and they just stopped engaging.
+And to the person on the receiving end, that silence lands as: you're not even worth the effort.

 Contempt

-The worst of the four.
-It's what happens after the other three have been running long enough.
-All that frustration that never got addressed.
-All the hurt that never got named.
-Needs that felt too risky to ask for directly.
-It hardens into something deeply toxic to a relationship.
-A feeling of superiority.
+The very worst of the four, and what happens after the other three don't seem to make a difference.
+All that frustration that never got addressed and all the hurt that never got met.
+Needs that felt too risky to ask for.
+It all hardens into something deeply toxic to a relationship, a feeling of superiority.

 The research is solid, but it doesn't mean there's no hope